pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 ### [Basic HTTP Authentication](https://www.drupal.org/project/basic_auth) - Drupal 7 only
 **Issue**: This contrib module conflicts with [Pantheon's Security tool](/docs/security/#password-protect-your-site%27s-environments) when both are enabled on Drupal 7 sites, resulting in 403 errors.

 **Solution**: Lock the environment via Pantheon's Security tool or via the module, not both.
-For details, see [Locking Your Site](/docs/lock-environment#troubleshoot).
+For details, see [Security on the Pantheon Dashboard](/docs/security/#troubleshoot).

 <hr>
 ### [BigPipe](https://www.drupal.org/documentation/modules/big_pipe)